ghxiao/city-bench/README.md

    `source constant id4`

-The targets `target target_id target_parameter` has to be configured according to the type of source:
+The targets `target target_id target_parameter` have to be configured according to the type of source:

 * Postgres/PostGIS relations: `connection_id  sql_statement`